Finding Signal with Counterfactual Thinking

-At any moment in time, there's an infinite amount of things that one could be doing.
+At any moment in time, there are infinitely many things that one could be doing.

-There's also a much smaller set of the reasonably good things that one could be doing to advance one's own goals.
+There is also a much smaller set of reasonably good things that one could be doing to advance one's own goals.

-Most opinions are often stated as fact (since there's no incentive to properly nuance one's speech), but very few things in this complex world we live in are actually measurable and indisputably true.
+Most opinions get stated as fact (since there's no incentive to properly nuance one's speech), but very few things in this complex world we live in are actually measurable and indisputably true.

 The rest is opinion and superstition, in the best of cases, and outright misinformation and charlatanism, in the worst of cases.

-For example, an usual excuse for not doing X is in the lines of “what if Y occurs?”.
-Well, has actually Y actually ever happened in the past?
-What's the frequency of Y in the population of people that done X?
+For example, a usual excuse for not doing X is along the lines of “what if Y occurs?”.
+Well, has Y actually ever happened in the past?
+What's the frequency of Y in the population of people who have done X?
 And in the unlikely event that Y happens, what does it take, in concrete material terms, to bear it?

-I think that an useful mental device for any decision is counterfactual thinking.
+I think that a useful mental device for any decision is counterfactual thinking.

 For each of these actions, there's a distribution of outcomes that you can intuitively estimate.
-Namely, ask yourself “What will most likely happen if I do X?” and “What will most likely happen if I do nothing?”.
+Ask yourself “What will most likely happen if I do X?” and “What will most likely happen if I do nothing?”.

 This thinking device can be enhanced further by considering the outcomes, leading to a 2-by-2 matrix.

-On each row, what you have direct control over: (i) do X; and (ii) do nothing;
+On each row, list what you have direct control over: (i) do X; and (ii) do nothing.

-On each column, an unknown: (a) Y happens; and (b) Y doesn't happen.
+On each column, include an unknown: (a) Y happens; and (b) Y doesn't happen.

 For each cell, honestly consider how much of your action has an influence on Y happening.

-If Y is some undesirable outcome and you can mitigate the bad at some trivial effort or cost, do X.
+If Y is some undesirable outcome and you can mitigate it with trivial effort or cost, do X.

 If the worst that can happen is negligible in cost or probability, do it anyway and accept it.